RensVlooswijk/PIT-Internship/README.md

 ### Main Question:
 > How effective is virtual reality technology in teaching Dutch language to the students, and what are the best practices for designing and developing a virtual reality game for this purpose?

+A lot of research has been done with the goal of answering a similar question.
+Because from the moment VR headsets were publically available people have seen its potention in education.
+But for this specific use-case there is no concrete answer.
+This is why I made a prove of concept and a minimal viable product, To see if the refugee students of "het schakelcollege" would benefit from using virtual reality in their education.
+And my answer is Yes, it helps.
+Atleast the MVP I made.
+The students really enjoyed it and were really engaged.
+The only problem with my research is that it is a combination of both VR and AI.
+Because in this case I am not 100% sure the VR was contributing a lot or if it was all by the game/AI itself.

 #### 1.
 > What is the current state of research on the use of virtual reality technology in language learning, and how does it compare to traditional language learning methods in terms of >effectiveness and engagement?

+As I said before there as been a lot of research papers about VR in education.

 ### 2.
 > What are the specific challenges and considerations when using virtual reality technology for language learning, particularly for the students?